Left Communists (Soviet Russia)

-The Left Communists (левые коммунисты, levyye kommunisty) or Left Bolsheviks (левые большевики, levyye bolsheviki) were a faction of the Russian Communist Party (Bolsheviks) who were at their most prominent in December 1917 and early 1918, during the debates on signing a separate peace with the Central Powers of World War I. The Left Communist faction opposed a peace on the terms of the Treaty of Brest-Litovsk, and instead advocated a "revolutionary war" to foment revolution in Germany and across Europe.
+The Left Communists (левые коммунисты, levyye kommunisty) or Left Bolsheviks (левые большевики, levyye bolsheviki) were a faction of the Russian Communist Party (Bolsheviks) who were at their most prominent in December 1917 and early 1918, during the debates on signing a separate peace with the Central Powers of World War I. The Left Communist faction opposed a peace on the terms of the Treaty of Brest-Litovsk, a view shared with the Left Socialist Revolutionaries who were a separate political party with whom the Bolsheviks shared power in the early Soviet government.
+The Left Communist faction instead advocated a "revolutionary war" to foment revolution in Germany and across Europe.
 The faction also held radical left-wing positions on economic and social policies, including support for more workers' control and a more democratic military, and supported internationalism to the point of rejecting the idea of national self-determination, particularly in the form of an independent Poland.
-The faction was led by Nikolai Bukharin, and included Andrei Bubnov, Alexandra Kollontai, Valerian Osinsky, Georgy Pyatakov, Yevgeni Preobrazhensky, Karl Radek, Vladimir Smirnov and Varvara Yakovleva.
+The faction was led by Nikolai Bukharin, and included Andrei Bubnov, Alexandra Kollontai, Valerian Obolensky, Georgy Pyatakov, Yevgeni Preobrazhensky, Karl Radek, Vladimir Smirnov and Varvara Yakovleva.
 Their support was strong in the party's Moscow bureau and in Petrograd.